 Glasgow Food Policy Partnership (GFPP) is an unconstituted group of public, private and voluntary sector organisations.
 The partnership was established in 2014 out of the need for the city to have a more sustainable food system.
 Its partners have a common goal towards one specific objective - we believe that a fairer, healthier, more sustainable and resilient food system would make Glasgow an even better city to live in.
 We want Good Food For All and we believe that together we can make it happen.

 GFPP is currently jointly chaired by Glasgow Centre for Population Health (GCPH) and Glasgow Community Food Network (GCFN).
-Our partnership includes representatives from:
+You can see the full list of our partners here.

 Since its inception GFPP has educated individuals and organisations about the food system and the importance of local food for the environment, communities and economy.
 The partnership has worked with community, voluntary, public and private organisations to decrease food poverty, reduce food waste and improve procurement practices in the city.
 It has liaised with local authority and public sector caterers and food growers, held events and seminars to various audiences and connected local and national organisations to work together towards a healthier food system in Glasgow and the rest of Scotland.